Non-Insured Health Benefits: Drug benefit list

 - has been diagnosed with a terminal illness or disease which is expected to be the primary cause of death within 6 months or less

-If coverage is required beyond the initial six months, an additional 6 months will be granted upon receipt of another completed palliative care application form.
+If coverage is required beyond the initial six months, an additional 6 months will be granted upon receipt of another completed end of life care application form.

 8. Formulary for adjunct medications used during active cancer treatment formulary